 Medication-Assisted Treatment at ENSO Recovery

 ENSO Recovery provides comprehensive medication-assisted treatment at our outpatient centers in Augusta and Sanford, Maine.
-Our MAT program uses medications including Suboxone and Vivitrol to help patients manage withdrawal symptoms, reduce cravings, and build a stable foundation for recovery.
+Our MAT program uses buprenorphine-based medications such as Suboxone, Subutex, Sublocade, and Brixadi, along with naltrexone (Vivitrol), to help patients manage withdrawal symptoms, reduce cravings, and build a stable foundation for recovery.
+ENSO is an outpatient provider and does not operate a methadone clinic; because methadone for opioid use disorder must be dispensed through a federally licensed opioid treatment program, we can help connect you with an appropriate program if methadone is the right fit for you.

 We believe medication is most effective when combined with therapy and support services.
 Our Augusta location and Sanford location both offer intensive outpatient programs that combine group therapy and life skills training with medication management.
 Individual counseling, mental health services, and case management are also available.